-Ted Davis (*1983) is an American artist and designer based in Basel, Switzerland, where he is an interaction design lecturer within the Visual Communication Institute at the Academy of Art and Design FHNW.
+Ted Davis (*1983) is an American media artist and designer based in Basel, Switzerland, where he's an interaction design lecturer within the Visual Communication Institute at the Academy of Art and Design FHNW.
 He holds a BA from California State University Chico and an MFA/MAS from UIC/HGK International Master of Design in Basel.
 He was design lead for a Swiss National Science Foundation funded project on visual search and interfacing the future of image databases.
 His own work and teachings focus on design and image making through programming new and newer media, along with embracing the error and glitch while questioning the ideal and mimetic conditions digital media is asked to encompass.
-Well versed in both web development and motion based textual/visual programming languages, he empowers students to take the computer’s capabilities beyond ready-made packages for design.
+Well versed in both web development and motion based textual/visual programming languages, he empowers students to take hold of the computer’s ability to design possibilities beyond that of the hand or mouse.
 These topics have been the focus of lectures and workshops given throughout the Americas and Europe.

 → ted [at] teddavis [dot] org